[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 This is all in theory, of course.
 If you think something is annoying, it seems odd that you’d see much of that content in the first place.
 If news feed works the way it should, it’s tuned to how you interact with the people, pages and groups that bring you content.

 But this is something to watch.
-Beyond simply making sure you aren’t annoying, frequency is suddenly highlighted as a potentially bad thing.
+Beyond simply making sure you aren’t annoying, Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. is suddenly highlighted as a potentially bad thing.
 So — in theory — you should be more careful now about how often you post per day.

 I say “in theory” for a reason.
 Facebook is giving users the power to more easily see less from sources they don’t care about.
 So if they don’t care about you, what are you really losing — other than misleading, fluff numbers?